 Use a meter that is species / material adjustable.
-E.g. Ligno-scanner SDM or mini-Ligno DX/C moisture meter.
+E.g. Ligno-scanner SDM moisture meter.

-- If using alternate meter check that meter can be used with the subfloor material in question.
-Test sub-floor in multiple locations: it is recommended to test 20 location per 1000 square feet and average the results.
-Moisture readings must not exceed 12%. - Higher readings indicate a moisture concern that needs to be addressed before installation can begin. - For your protection, documenting and saving the test results is recommended.
-Do not install this flooring over plywood underlayment attached to concrete, unless it is known that an appropriate moisture barrier has been installed. - Never apply plastic sheet over wood subfloors.
+• If using alternate meter check with manufacturer that meter is species adjustable.

+Test sub-floor in multiple locations, with an appropriate wood moisture meter, it's recommended to test 20 location per 1000 square feet and average the results.
+Moisture readings must not exceed 12%.

+- Higher readings indicate a moisture concern that needs to be addressed before installation can begin. - For your protection, documenting and saving the test results is recommended.

+Do not install this flooring over plywood underlayment attached to concrete, unless it is known that an appropriate moisture barrier has been installed.

+SUBFLOORS NEED TO BE: CLEAN - FLAT - DRY:

+Concrete substrates must be structurally sound and free from movement or deflection.

+CLEAN:

+Free from particles including but not limited to: dust, dirt, and grit.

+SUBFLOOR MUST BE FLAT AND SMOOTH

+FLAT:

+Subfloors must be flat within 1/8" over 6' and 3/16" over 10' and smooth, abrupt peaks and valleys must be avoided.

+Improper substrate or flatness can result in gaps, locking mechanism failure and premature wear on surface.

+Correct any issues.

+DRY:

+Do not install this flooring over plywood underlayment attached to concrete, unless it is known that an appropriate moisture barrier has been installed (all applications).

-CONCRETE SUBFLOORS:
+CONCRETE SUBFLOOR PREPARATION: